 Performing regular and routine maintenance on your ductless heating and cooling system will save homeowners from major maintenance down the line.
-Mike Cappuccio, owner of N.E.T.R., Inc., talks about the importance of regular maintenance to ensure the ductless heating and cooling system is running properly all of the time.
+Mike Cappuccio, founder of N.E.T.R., Inc., talks about the importance of regular maintenance to ensure the ductless heating and cooling system is running properly all of the time.

 John Maher: Hi, I’m John Maher.
 I’m here today with Mike Cappuccio, owner of N.E.T.R Inc., a heating and cooling company in Massachusetts for the focus on Mitsubishi Ductless Heating and Cooling products.
 Today, we’re talking about maintenance on a ductless heating and cooling system.
 Welcome, Mike.